 - Driving Under the Influence in Colorado

 Parents should talk to their children about the importance of driving safely.
 Of even greater importance is showing your children your safe driving habits when you are driving.

 Teenage Drivers –The Facts – Visit the Center for Disease Control website for more information on motor vehicle crashes across the United States that involve teenagers.
 Find information on the risk factors and the behavior that puts teens at risk.
-The website has information on how parents can talk about safe driving with their children and why it is important to have the conversation.
+The website has information on how parents can talk about safe driving with their children and why it is important to have a conversation.

 Trends in Teen Driver Licensing – The Journal of Safety Resource discusses the substantial declines in the proportion of licensed high school seniors to the increases in the proportion of non-drivers following the U.S. recession.
 The Monitoring the Future (MTF) survey provides nationally representative annual estimates of licensure and driving patterns among U.S. teens.

 Reducing Risks for Teen Drivers – Visit SafeKids.org, a website created by Safe Kids, a nonprofit organization that works to help families and communities keep children safe from injury.
 With support from the General Motors Foundation, Safe Kids examined the various situations the ultimately lead to teen car collisions.
 Also, find out more about what parents are doing to make a difference.

 Creating a Safe Driving Agreement With Your Teen Driver

 While nothing can fully guarantee your child’s safety, there are many ways you can help encourage your teenager to drive responsibly.
 The Checkpoints Program encourages parents to create a safe driving agreement for each of their teen drivers.
 In these written agreements, parents and teens outline and agree to rules for driving, including driving hours, the number of passengers allowed in their car, seat belt use, driving in inclement weather, the distance allowed from home, and avoidance of risky driving behaviors.